Neural Exec: Learning (and Learning from) Execution Triggers for Prompt Injection Attacks: Setup: Robustness against RAG-based pipelines

-\paragraph{Experimental setup:} In the experiment, we simulate a RAG-based Q\&A task as this accounts for the most common use-case.
+\new{This section discusses the setup used to simulate the RAG pipeline in the experiment of Section~\ref{sec:resultrobusttorag}.
+In the experiment, we simulate a RAG-based Q\&A task as this accounts for the most common use-cases, including web queries~\cite{HuggingChat, ChatGPT}.
 In particular, we rely on the setup described in~\cite{langchainqa} implemented by the most popular open-source library available at the time of writing the paper; namely, \textit{LangChain}~\cite{langchain}.
-As embedding model, we use the open-source model \textit{all-mpnet-base-v2}~\cite{embm}.
-We set the number of top-$k$ chunks to be included in the final prompt to $k\myeq 6$.
-All the other parameters used in~\cite{langchainqa} are left to their default values.

-To simulate the Q\&A task, we once again rely on the dataset \textit{SQuAD 2.0}~\cite{squad}.
-We use the paragraph associated with each question as vector-text for the armed payload and the associated question as the query.
+As an embedding model, we use the open-source model \textit{all-mpnet-base-v2}~\cite{embm}, being the most popular choice.
+In the same direction, we use a recursive text splitter as a chunker~\cite{langchainchunker}.
+To simulate the Q\&A task, we once again rely on the dataset \textit{SQuAD 2.0}\cite{squad}.
+In particular, we use the paragraph associated with each question as guide-text for the armed payload and the associated question as the query, e.g., Figure\ref{fig:exinlinexp}.}

-As baseline trigger, we use the one depicted in Figure~\ref{fig:ba} as being the best-performing trigger among the considered baselines.
-For the inline trigger, we use the \nexec~generated for the \mistral~model depicted in Figure~\ref{fig:nea}.